sdpython/onnxcustom/_doc/sphinxdoc/source/tutorials/tutorial_onnxruntime/ortvalue_doc.rst

     print(ort_value.data_ptr())
     print(vect.__array_interface__['data'])

-The last two lines show that both objects points to the same location.
+The last two lines show that both objects point to the same location.
 To avoid copying the data, :epkg:`onnxruntime` only creates a structure wrapping the same memory buffer.
 As a result, the numpy array must **remain alive** as long as the instance of `C_OrtValue` is.